AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/dev-bulk-editor.md

 ---
-title: Desenvolvimento do editor em massa
+title: Desenvolvimento do editor de itens em massa
 seo-title: Developing the Bulk Editor
 description: A marcação permite que o conteúdo seja categorizado e organizado
 seo-description: Tagging allows content to be categorized and organized